Suraj010927/figma-website/README.md

    npm install

-4.To run the app on a development server, use the following command:
+4. To run the app on a development server, use the following command:

   npm start